HoldenFolk/BikeRentalDApp/m5/Prototype.md

 Smart Contracts were the perfect fit, as they have the double feature of being _transparent_ and _unmodifiable_.

-Transparency implies that the contract itself as well as its state (invocation parameters, resulting transactions...) at any point in time is publicly accessible.
-As mentioned in the previous section, this does imply that PIXI could monitor the wallet addresses of each paymentand link them with trips.
-However, in our implementation, the wallet information is NOT stored internally, nor is it associated with each trip to build user profiles.
+_Transparency_ implies that the contract itself as well as its state (invocation parameters, resulting transactions...) at any point in time is publicly accessible.
+As mentioned in the previous section, this does imply that PIXI could monitor the wallet addresses of each payment and link them with trips.
+However, in our implementation, the wallet information is NOT stored internally, nor is it associated with each trip to build user profiles.This is much better than BIXI's current system as our PIXI can only retrieve a recognizable identifier (the wallet address) instead of a lookup identifier (credit card information).
-However, it is still much better than BIXI's current system, as our PIXI can only retrieve a recognizable identifier (the wallet address) instead of a lookup identifier (credit card information).

 But the true benefit of full transparency comes from the fact that the user himself has access to the different states of the contract.
 This is crucial in one particular (unlikely) scenario: if PIXI decides for some reason to block the call informing the smart contract that the bike was returned after the user docked it, whether that is inetentionally (to keep the collateral) or unintentionally (docking system failure).
 Then the user could see that the bike was not marked as returned on the contract and challenge PIXI[^12].

-Unmodifiability is a key property, as it ensures that PIXI can never change the terms of the contract during its execution.
+_Unmodifiability_ is a key property, as it ensures that PIXI can never change the terms of the contract during its execution.
 This means that the user can know exactly what will happen at each step of the process.
 Note that this does not mean that PIXI will never be able to update its service.
 Rather, it implies that if PIXI wants to change the terms of the contract for whatever reason, it will have to deploy a new contract on a different block of the Ethereum blockchain, which the user will necessarily be aware of.

 ## Third goal: A privacy preserving theft prevention method